4GeeksAcademy/machine-learning-content/export/hypothesis-testing.md

     tset, pval = ttest_1samp(ages, 30)
     print(“p-values”,pval)
     if pval < 0.05:    # alpha value is 0.05 or 5%
-      print(" we are rejecting null hypothesis")
+      print("we are rejecting null hypothesis")
     else:
       print("we are accepting null hypothesis")
 ```